-Just last week, AMAR’s Patron, HRH The Prince of Wales, warned that the country risks losing its entire Christian population within five years should emergency assistance not be immediately provided.
+Just last week, AMAR’s Patron, the former Prince of Wales, warned that the country risks losing its entire Christian population within five years should emergency assistance not be immediately provided.

 As well as providing victims of sectarian violence with urgent emergency assistance, AMAR is working to tackle the root cause of brutality with a ground-breaking Religious Tolerance programme.

 Engaging with community leaders, school students, university students, government employees and even police and prison officers, the programme is striving to promote a more peaceful and tolerant society which incorporates all individuals – regardless of their background.

 Participants have attended classes covering topics such as Iraq’s constitution, human rights, the history of Iraq’s ethnic and religious groups and freedom of expression.

 “I have been attending the training sessions, and have come to appreciate that change starts within, and all Iraqis are responsible for change,” commented Nasir, one of the programme participants.

 “Fanaticism, violence and intolerance originate in the barriers between us which we should remove as soon as possible.
 So I’ve started a Facebook page emphasising human equality and urging an end to violence.
 I was really surprised as the page received a lot of positive comments.”